-ICS in combination with long-acting bronchodilator therapy
+ICS in combination with long-acting beta agonist (LABA+ICS)

 In patients with moderate to very severe COPD and exacerbations, an ICS combined with a LABA is more effective than either component alone in improving lung function, health status and reducing exacerbations.
-(822,823) Clinical trials powered on all-cause mortality as the primary outcome failed to demonstrate a statistically significant effect of combination therapy on survival.
-(697,819)
+(971,972) Clinical trials powered on all-cause mortality as the primary outcome failed to demonstrate a statistically significant effect of LABA+ICS combination therapy on survival.
+(844,968)